The Sky Crawlers: Innocent Aces: Miscellaneous

-Development
+Development and release

-The game features new cut scenes animated by Production I.G, who also animated the 2008 film.
+The game features full-motion videos in between missions animated by Production I.G, who also animated the 2008 film.
 The film's director Mamoru Oshii was a special consultant along with author Hiroshi Mori, and both played and tested a pre-release version of the game.
-In designing Innocent Aces, the development team incorporated various gameplay elements from its signature Ace Combat video game series, which has never seen a release on the Wii, let alone a Nintendo home console.
+In designing Innocent Aces, the development team incorporated various gameplay elements from its signature Ace Combat video game series, which had never seen a release on the Wii, let alone a Nintendo home console.

 In localizing the game for North America, XSeed Games decided to directly translate the game's script from Japanese, utilizing occasional common English phrases and expressions wherever appropriate.
 The localization team also contemplated the possibility of leaving in an option for Japanese voices, but this was removed from the final product.

+Innocent Aces was first released in Japan on October 16, 2008, shortly after the Sky Crawlers film's theatrical run.
+The North American localization was originally planned to release during the 2009 holiday season, before being delayed to a January 2010 release, with releases in PAL regions following afterward.

 Reception

 British magazine NGamer gave the Japanese version of the game 88%.
 Nintendo Power gave the game a 7 out of 10.
 IGN gave the game an 8.0.
 Hardcore Gamer Magazine awarded the game a 3.5/5 stating that players will likely enjoy the story and that "you will feel like a badass pilot as you mow down planes and bomb ground units".
 James Jones of Nintendo World Report gave the game's strongest praise with a score of 9 out of 10, admiring the graphics, audio and controls, while criticizing the lack of a competitive splitscreen multiplayer option.

 The game's unique HOTAS control system was not without its critics.
 Brett Todd of GameSpot found the default controls unwieldy and recommended the pad controls, scoring the game a 7.5 out of 10.
 The Australian video game talk show Good Games two reviewers, however, gave the game a more negative review with a score of a 3.5/10 and 4/10, contending that the game was more problematic beyond its non-traditional controls.